List of Rebelde characters: Lupita Fernandez

 Guadalupe "Lupita" Fernandez is the good-girl-next-door in the series.
-She's beautiful, shy, sweet and tries to be nice and friendly to everyone.
+She is beautiful, shy, sweet, and tries to be nice and friendly to everyone.
 She always chooses to do what is right.
-Her family is lower middle class, and she's at Elite Way thanks to a scholarship obtained to her by her aunt, who works at the school's cafeteria.
+Her family is lower middle class, and she is at Elite Way thanks to a scholarship obtained to her by her aunt, who works at the school's cafeteria.
 Lupita gets along well with everyone, being close friends with Mía and best friends and roommates with Roberta and Jose Luján.

 Lupita's character is reportedly inspired partially by a friend of the writers, named Lupita Martínez.
-Lupita is sweet and quiet, but she has a complicated relationship with family and puts too much pressure on herself because of her scholarship and because she doesn't want to disappoint her aunt.
+Lupita is sweet and quiet, but she has a complicated relationship with family and puts too much pressure on herself because of her scholarship and because she does not want to disappoint her aunt.
 This often leads to Lupita angrily telling people off whenever things are too much to her which then will make her rebellious.
 However, she likes to be helpful.
-She's part of RBD alongside Mía, Miguel, Diego, Roberta, and Giovanni, and she comes up with the band's name.
-She's a victim of La Logia, a secret society that strives to keep the school 'pure' and 'clean' of scholarship students.
+She is part of RBD, alongside Mía, Miguel, Diego, Roberta, and Giovanni, and she comes up with the band's name.
+She is a victim of La Logia, a secret society that strives to keep the school 'pure' and 'clean' of scholarship students.

 Throughout the first season, Lupita's in a relationship with Nico, a poor Jewish boy who studies at Elite Way.
-Although they're in love with each other, Nico's family opposes the relationship, mainly because Lupita isn't Jewish.
-They even bring Nico’s old girlfriend Karen, back to Mexico, hoping the girl will break him and Lupita up.
+Although they are in love with each other, Nico's family opposes the relationship, mainly because Lupita isn't Jewish.
+They even bring Nico's old girlfriend Karen, back to Mexico, hoping the girl will break him and Lupita up.
 At the end of the first season, because Nico's family is sending him away to Israel to study, Nico and Lupita have a symbolic marriage, witnessed by all of their friends.
 Nico leaves to Israel, promising to write to Lupita and to come back as soon as possible to marry her for real.
-Lupita is heartbroken that he's leaving, but has confidence that they'll work out in the end.
+Lupita is heartbroken that he is leaving, but has confidence that they'll work out in the end.